 KYC for the Existing Accounts:

 While the KYC guidelines will apply to all new customers, the same would be applied to existing customers on the basis of materiality and risk.
 However, transactions in existing customers would be continuously monitored for any unusual pattern in the operation of the accounts.

 As required under the Act and rules, information so collected for existing or new customers shall be properly retained and preserved for each customer.
 Profile of the customer may be prepared for quick reference as and when required.
 The information/documents so collected shall be treated as confidential and shall not be divulged for cross selling or for any other purpose.

-Secure Coin Broker shall have an ongoing employee training program so that the team members are adequately trained in KYC/ AML/ CFT procedures.
+Secure Digital Markets shall have an ongoing employee training program so that the team members are adequately trained in KYC/ AML/ CFT procedures.
 Training requirements shall have different focuses for frontline staff, compliance staff and officer/staff dealing with the new customers.
 It is crucial that all those concerned fully understand the rationale behind the KYC policies and implement them.

 Review of KYC Policy of Company

-CMD/MD/CEO of Secure Coin Broker will be authorized to amend/modify the KYC/ AML/ CFT Policy or such other related guidance notes of Company, to be in line with the FINTRAC or such other statutory authority’s requirements/updates/ amendments from time to time.
+CMD/MD/CEO of Secure Digital Markets will be authorized to amend/modify the KYC/ AML/ CFT Policy or such other related guidance notes of Company, to be in line with the FINTRAC or such other statutory authority’s requirements/updates/ amendments from time to time.